hannojg/expo/docs/pages/development-app/getting-started.md

 If you have an existing project, you'll need to [install the package and make a few changes](installation.md) to your `AppDelegate.m`, `MainActivity.java` and `MainApplication.java`.

 Development apps use deep links to open projects from the QR code.
 If you have added a custom deep link scheme to your project, your development app will use it.
-However, if this isn't the case, you need to configure the deep link support for your application.
+However, if this isn't the case, you need to configure the deep link support for your app.
 The `uri-scheme` package will do this for you once you have chosen a scheme.

 <TerminalBlock cmd={["npx uri-scheme add <your scheme>"]} />